alamaxjashek/spotifybot/README.md

 (Zip on github is without requirements)

 You need a matching chromedriver and chrome installation, dotnet4.0 atleast, and getting the VisualC binairies is also recommended!

+note: I have taken this offline due to traceback.